Health

 What's the difference between RPE and RIR?

-RPE and RIR are closely related but measured differently.
-RPE is your overall effort rating (1-10), while RIR specifically counts how many additional reps you could have performed.
+RPE (Rate of Perceived Exertion) is your overall effort rating on a 1-10 scale, while RIR (Reps in Reserve) counts how many more reps you could perform.
 The relationship is simple: RIR = 10 - RPE.
-So an RPE 7 equals 3 reps in reserve.
+So RPE 8 equals 2 RIR, RPE 7 equals 3 RIR, and so on.

 Advanced Training